Some Grocery Stores Pulling Ben & Jerry's Off Shelves After Brand Announces Plans To Stop Selling Ice Cream In Occupied Palestinian Territories

 “I will not be eating any more Cherry Garcia for a while,” he said Tuesday.
 “This is a mistake.
 They shouldn’t do this.”

-Some grocery store chains are also pulling Ben & Jerry’s ice cream from their shelves as a result of the boycott.READ MORE: Powerful Storms Impacting Tri-State Area May Bring Large Hail, Localized Flooding Wednesday
+Some grocery store chains are also pulling Ben & Jerry’s ice cream from their shelves as a result of the boycott.READ MORE: Fully Self-Driving Cars Being Tested On Streets Of New York City

 Morton Williams, for example, removed most of its Ben and Jerry’s products and moved what was left to the bottom of the freezer.